 #2 Publish Posts Manually

 Auto-recurring posts are okay only if they appear occasionally.
-Publish your own posts manually and re-share / retweet to fill in the gap in between the robotic posts.
+Publish your own posts manually and re-share / retweet to fill in the gap between the robotic posts.

 #3 Don't Start Promoting Right Away